Suffer less. Live more fully.

 How This Happens

-Much of what happens in us and to us remains unprocessed.
-This is not usually something we choose consciously.
+Much of what happens in us and to us remains unexamined.
+This is not something we choose consciously.
 For the most part, life unfolds outside conscious awareness.
 Experiences accumulate, get carried forward, and shape us in ways we often cannot see.

 Events are rarely experienced neutrally.
 We meet what happens through our bodies, histories, identities, relationships, environments, and the meanings we have learned along the way.